 The Advanced settings in the Export CAD (dwg/dxf) Drawing dialog.

 Under the heading Cad (dwg/dxf) options, the following advanced settings are available:

 - Force all colors to ACI: Converts all saved color values to conform to AutoCAD ACI numbering.

 A. 2D export:

-- Export fonts: Exports font information with each CET Designer component.
+- Export fonts: Exports font information with each CET component.
 Note however that not all components have this information embedded.